Homemade Philly Soft Pretzels with Cheese

 • Heat 4 cups of water until it boils, then add baking soda and stir until dissolved.
 Take it off the heat and let it cool down to a slightly warm temperature.

-• Shape pretzel dough into 8 equal pieces and then form them into pretzel shapes.
+• Divide pretzel dough into 8 equal pieces and then form them into pretzel shapes.

 • Dip the shaped pretzels in warm baking soda water for 2 minutes, and then transfer them to a baking sheet that has been lined.